3.47 Drug-Free Workplace

 Under the influence is when an individual has symptoms resulting from use of alcohol, marijuana, or other drugs that may negatively impact the performance of the job duties or tasks or constitute a threat to health or safety of the applicant, employee, or others.
 Indications may include symptoms of the employee’s speech, walking, standing, physical dexterity, agility, coordination, actions, movement, demeanor, appearance, odor, irrational or unusual behavior, negligence or carelessness in operating equipment, machinery or production or manufacturing processes, disregard for the safety of the employee or others, involvement in an accident that results in serious damage to equipment, machinery or property, disruption of a production or manufacturing process, any injury to the employee or others or other symptoms causing a reasonable suspicion of the use of alcohol, marijuana, or other drugs.

-Workplace is the location of an employee anytime an employee is representing or conducting business for the college.
+Workplace is the location of an employee anytime an employee is on duty, representing the college, or conducting business for the college.

 E. Authority

-This policy is maintained under the authority the chief human resources officer.
+This policy is maintained under the authority of the executive vice chancellor for administrative services.

 F. Related Policies